a-rahimi/procams/procams/index.md

 back the urge to jump back into the ring.

 Most commercial ventures fail because there are many more ways to fail than there are ways to succeed.
 I suspect the failure rate of PROCAM project is not much worse than that of any other high-tech endeavor.
 But PROCAM projects seem to have similar failure patterns.
-My hope is that by documenting these failures, someone can find a way through the pitfalls and build a PROCAM that takes the world by storm.
+My hope is to document these failures, so someone can find a way through the pitfalls and build a PROCAM that takes the world by storm.

 ## What Projector Camera Systems Look like